 How you are assessed

 The CIPD recognises that assessments need to be more innovative, practical and work based in order to provide application to the workplace.
-Therefore, the assessments on this programme are all coursework.
+Therefore the assessments on this programme range from traditional coursework, through to Collaborative Online International Learning (COIL) projects embedded into assignments, AI literacy skills and digital portfolio designs.

 Please note fees normally increase in line with inflation and the University's strategic approach to fees, which is reviewed on an annual basis.
 The total fee you pay may therefore increase after one year of study.